-Beremeal Bannock are a relatively large Bannock made from beremeal, flour, salt, milk or water, plus either baking powder, or baking soda and cream of tartar (older recipes,)
+A beremeal bannock is a relatively large bannock made from beremeal, flour, salt, milk or water, plus either baking powder or baking soda as a leavener.
+Some older recipes may also call for cream of tartar.

-Some recipes call for 2 parts beremeal to 1 part white (wheat) flour; others call for equal amounts of beremeal and white flour.
+Some recipes call for 2 parts beremeal to 1 part white (wheat) flour; others call for equal amounts of beremeal and wheat flour.

-Beremeal Bannock come out soft because of the chemical leavener in them, though historically they would have been harder and flatter when the leavener wasn’t available.
+Beremeal bannocks come out soft because of the chemical leavener in them, though historically they would have been harder and flatter when the leavener wasn’t available.

-Fans swear they are a little better with a glass of Scotch.
+Fans swear they are a little better with a glass of Scotch whisky.